New Jack City: Production

 The film is based upon an original story and screenplay written by Thomas Lee Wright, who had worked as a story editor at The Walt Disney Company and Columbia Pictures before moving to creative executive at Paramount Pictures.
 According to Carl Hart, who corresponded with Wright following Hart's criticism of New Jack City, the screenplay was originally written as The Godfather: Part III, and featured a protagonist who sold heroin rather than cocaine.
 Wright wrote a treatment for Paramount on the idea, which they liked enough to have him try to do a first draft.
-Wright based his script to interviews he had with people from Little Italy in New York along with the story of Nicky Barnes, the black kingpin that had modeled his criminal organization in Harlem after the Mafia.
+Wright based his script to interviews he had with people from Little Italy in New York along with the story of Nicky Barnes, the black kingpin who had modeled his criminal organization in Harlem after the Mafia.
 Wright later wrote, directed and produced Eight Tray Gangster: The Making of a Crip, a documentary of gang life in South Central Los Angeles.

-The screenplay was co-written by Barry Michael Cooper, a former investigative reporter with the Village Voice who would later write the screenplays for the 1994 dramatic films Above the Rim and Sugar Hill, the latter of which also starred Snipes.
+The screenplay was co-written by Barry Michael Cooper, a former investigative reporter with The Village Voice who would later write the screenplays for the 1994 dramatic films Above the Rim and Sugar Hill, the latter of which also starred Snipes.
 Cooper's rewrite was adapted from his December 1987 Village Voice cover story entitled "Kids Killing Kids: New Jack City Eats Its Young," about the drug war in Detroit.
-The account referred to the 20th anniversary of the 1967 riots in Detroit, and in its wake, the rise of crack cocaine gangs in the late 1980s, such as Young Boys Inc., and the Chambers Brothers.
+The account referred to the 20th anniversary of the 1967 riots in Detroit, and in its wake, the rise of crack cocaine gangs in the late 1980s, such as Young Boys Inc. and the Chambers Brothers.
 The original story received notice from Quincy Jones, who sought a meeting with Cooper.
 He was then tasked with re-writes on a screenplay that had been done about the life of Nicky Barnes.

 Filming took place in New York City between April 16 and June 6, 1990.